Agressive Puppy !

 I strongly urge you to teach your baby brothers how to behave around puppies and how to handle them.

-That said, it's time to begin resolving the problem.
+That said, it's time to begin resolving the immediate problem.

-Puppies learn, through play and interaction with their mother and siblings.
-When a puppy is removed from that environment it's then up to us to teach them what's acceptable behaviour and what's not.
+Puppies learn through play and interaction with their mother and siblings.
+When a puppy is removed from that environment it's then up to us to teach them what's acceptable behavior and what's not.

 For example, if a puppy bites too hard whilst playing, the mother or siblings will yelp loudly and may not play with the biting puppy for a little while.
 This teaches the puppy not to bite too hard next time.